Android SDK - Quick Start

 Step 1: Add Dependencies

-The SDK is distributed via Maven Central
+The SDK is distributed via Maven Central.

 In your app-level build.gradle.kts: